ZeroQI/Absolute-Series-Scanner/README.md

 <TR> <TD> BD rips                </TD> <TD> /path/to/series-library/Series Name Season 2 </TD> <TD>Series.Name.Disc1.S02.E01-E12/BDMV/STREAM </TD> </TR>
 </TBODY>
 </TABLE>

-##### Movie files in Series libraries (since this is a Series Scanner) are supported if:
--  Files are in a folder with the same name or with a single file inside it
--  Files are numbered (01|ep 01|s01e01)
--  Filename contain " - Complete Movie"

 ##### Specials
 Hama is a anidb (single season) & tvdb (multiple seasons) agent so either naming convention is fine.